James Sharp (bishop)

-James Sharp, or Sharpe, (4 May 1618 – 3 May 1679) was a minister in the Church of Scotland, or kirk, who served as Archbishop of St Andrews from 1661 to 1679.
+James Sharp, or Sharpe (4 May 1618 – 3 May 1679), was a minister in the Church of Scotland, or kirk, who served as Archbishop of St Andrews from 1661 to 1679.
 His support for Episcopalianism, or governance by bishops, brought him into conflict with elements of the kirk who advocated Presbyterianism.
-Twice the victim of assassination attempts, the second cost him his life.
+He was twice the target of assassination attempts, the second of which cost him his life.

 Biography

 James Sharp was born at Banff Castle on 4 May 1618, eldest son of William Sharp (1592–1638) and Isabel Leslie (1595-ca 1640).
 His father was property manager, or factor, for the Earl of Findlater; his mother was the daughter of the Laird of Kininvie.
 His younger brother, Sir William Sharp of Stonihill (1622–1685), was political agent to the Duke of Lauderdale, Scottish Secretary of State from 1661 to 1680.

 In April 1653, Sharp married Helen Moncrieff, daughter of the laird of Randerston.
 They had seven children.